YangLinyi/academic-kickstart-linyi/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am broadly interested in improving the generalization of neural networks in real natural language understanding, especially for financial applications.
-Please check the latest information on my new personal website: https://yanglinyi.github.io/

 interests:
 - Data-centric AI, Causality.